-Sweet Potato and Black Bean Enchiladas are packed with protein and are an easy, healthy dinner your whole family will love!
+These Vegetarian Enchiladas are packed with flavor and loaded with brown rice, sweet potatoes, and black beans.
+This is a healthy dinner your whole family will love!

-But enough about me, let’s talk about you!
 Are you in need of a fun and different dinner idea for the week that wont break your healthy new year’s resolutions?
 Look no further!
-These Sweet Potato and Black Bean Enchiladas hit the spot every, single time.
+These vegetarian enchiladas hit the spot every, single time.

 Sweet Potato and Black Bean Enchiladas